DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 ```
 You need to have data repo running with `./gradlew bootRun` and the UI running with `npm start`.

+### 6. Testing in a deployed environment
+**Testing in a BEE (Branch Engineering Environment)**
+* You can test your changes in a BEE by following the instructions [here](https://docs.google.com/document/d/1kyjrOKzUthwKu-m38Da2niNEh-IkbUzxtfT29EWw8ag/edit?usp=sharing)
+* You can point the [python setup script](https://github.com/DataBiosphere/jade-data-repo/blob/develop/tools/setupResourceScripts/setup_tdr_resources.py) to your BEE by setting the --host flag to the BEE url.

+**Testing Helm Chart Changes (holdover until datarepo-helm moves to terra-helmfile)**
+* Helm chart changes in datarepo-helm can be tested by spinning up a personal dev environment.
+See [instructions in datarepo-helm-definitions](https://github.com/broadinstitute/datarepo-helm-definitions) for more information.

 ## 11. Set up TDR resources

 After running bootRun, you may want to create some datasets locally for use in testing.